JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Supercell-PD/readme.md

 For our example, diamond, we will use a supercell containing 216 atoms (i.e., a 3x3x3 supercell).

 ## 1.3.
 Competing Phases
+Competing phases are essential in point-defect calculations because they determine the allowed chemical potentials of the constituent elements.
+These chemical potentials directly enter the defect formation energy, so ignoring competing phases can lead to physically unrealistic predictions.
+For a material composed by two atomic species such as A and B, the thermodynamic equilibrium requires:
+$$
+\mu_{AB} = \mu_{A} + \mu_{B}
+$$

+For our example, due that the host material (diamond) only is compoud by one atomic species